Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Method

 \subsection{Data Analysis}

 All interview video recordings were transcribed, and field notes from gameplay video observations were expanded into textual descriptions.
 For the online forum data, we already had the comments in text form.
 We analyzed the combined qualitative data using a content analysis with emergent thematic coding.
-We did not start with a rigid codebook; instead, three researchers independently read through subsets of the data (both interview transcripts, observation field notes, and online comments) to inductively identify recurring themes and patterns.
+We did not start with a rigid codebook; instead, three researchers independently read through subsets of the data (including transcripts of the observation and interview videos and online comments) to inductively identify recurring themes and patterns.
 After an initial open-coding pass, we compared notes and converged on a set of candidate themes capturing salient aspects of the experience.
 We then iteratively refined these, grouping related subthemes and ensuring they were grounded in the data.

 During coding, we were careful to differentiate between on-site participant responses (P-codes) and online reviewer comments (L-codes).
 We created separate code categories when needed to reflect differences in perspective.
-For example, “awkwardness” was noted by both groups, but online commenters raised it more frequently and harshly; thus, we coded occurrences in the L data and P data and later compared them.
-We also quantified some occurrences to get a sense of prevalence (e.g. how many of the 63 total contributors mentioned a certain issue).
-These counts (noted as, say, 13/63) are used in the results to convey magnitude but are not treated as statistical measures.

-Throughout analysis, we practiced researcher triangulation: multiple coders cross-checked each other’s assigned codes and interpretations.
+Throughout the analysis, we practiced researcher triangulation: multiple coders cross-checked each other’s assigned codes and interpretations.
 Differences were discussed and resolved.
 We also revisited raw videos to verify behaviors for certain themes.
 This process ensured that our findings are solidly grounded in the empirical evidence.
-We group the results organized by emerging thematic categories: Social Interactions, Social Concerns, Gameplay Experience, and Environment and Location effects.
+We group our findings by four broad thematic categories: (1) Social Interactions, (2) Social Concerns, (3) Gameplay Experience, and (4) Environment and Location.